SparkPost/support-docs/articles/user-guide/amp-for-email.md

 ## The AMPHTML Email Format

+### Registration

+An importatn note - in order to send AMP emails, you must register with Google.
+In addition to being subject to Google's [Bulk Senders Guidelines](https://support.google.com/mail/answer/81126), there are AMP specific requirements for sending dynamic emails.
+When you are ready to start sending, follow their [registration guide](https://developers.google.com/gmail/ampemail/register) to get started.

 ### Required Markup
 A properly formed AMP email must adhere to a basic structure in order to be considered an AMPHTML email.
 Here's each component: